chromaui/learnstorybook.com/content/ui-testing-handbook/react/en/conclusion.md

 During development, test while you code to fix obvious bugs.
 That shortens your feedback loop.
 It also prevents bugs from hitting production.
 It's [10x](https://ntrs.nasa.gov/search.jsp?R=20100036670) more expensive to fix bugs in production!

 Finally, use a CI server to run all your checks across the entire UI to prevent accidental regressions.
+Research-backed studies from Microsoft suggest that you can see a [20.9% reduction in defects](https://collaboration.csc.ncsu.edu/laurie/Papers/Unit_testing_cameraReady.pdf) with automated testing.

 I hope distilling these learnings into a pragmatic workflow helps you implement a solid testing strategy of your own.
 Let this be your starting point.

 ## Learn more

+If you’re coding along with us, your repositories should look like this: [ui-testing-guide-code](https://github.com/chromaui/ui-testing-guide-code/tree/workflow).

 The [Visual Testing Handbook](/visual-testing-handbook) is an in-depth guide to testing UI appearance—with learnings from leading engineering teams like BBC, Adobe, Target and more.

-If you’re coding along with us, your repositories should look like this: [ui-testing-guide-code](https://github.com/chromaui/ui-testing-guide-code/tree/workflow).

 Thanks for learning with us.
 Subscribe to the Storybook mailing list to get notified when helpful articles and guides like this are published.